Children’s Consignment Sales

 This is where I see parents make huge mistakes.
 Most moms know that you can get Circo shirts and shorts at Target for $3.99.
 So why in the world would I purchase your used item for $3.00?
 I wouldn’t.
 Many sales, like JBF, have pricing guidelines on their site.
 But you can only expect to recover about 20-30% of what the item is brand new.

 For example: Those kids’ Keen water shoes are very popular at consignment sales.
 They retail for $40-$50, I’ve never seen them priced above $15 at a consignment sale.
-And then I get 60%-70% of that.
+And then I get 60%-70% of that as a seller.
 I consider it good if I recover $10 of my original $40 purchase.
-Consignment sales isn’t really about making a ton of money, it’s about recovering what you’ve already spent.
+Consignment sales aren’t really about making a ton of money, it’s about recovering what you’ve already spent.
 That can still be a nice chunk of change though!

 Be honest with what you’re consigning.